 If you need to scale up the serving and storage resources in your instance, add more nodes to that instance.
 Note that adding a node does not increase the number of replicas (which are fixed for a given configuration), but rather increases the resources each replica has in the instance.
 Adding nodes gives each replica more CPU and RAM, which increases the replica's throughput (that is, more reads and writes per second can occur).
 Effectively, the number of Cloud Spanner servers in each of the instance's replicas is the same as the node count of the instance.
 Thus, the total number of servers in a Cloud Spanner instance is the number of nodes the instance has multiplied by the number of replicas in the instance.

+Google Cloud Platform services are available in locations across North America, South America, Europe, Asia, and Australia.
 If your users and services are located within a single region, choose a regional instance configuration for the lowest latency reads and writes.

 Cloud Spanner offers the following regional instance configurations: